jigpu/linuxwacom-wiki-archive/wiki/DeveloperPages.md

     the xf86-input-wacom folder and click "upload here".
 If you upload to the wrong folder, you can cut/paste with the gear icon next to the uploaded file.
+9. Type up a short announce email summarising the new features in this version and append the git shortlog: **git shortlog xf86-input-wacom-OLDVERSION..xf86-input-wacom-VERSION**
+10. **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink")